lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 window (W bit) and the FCN fragment number.
 A delay between each fragment can be added to respect regulation rules or constraints imposed by the applications.
 Each time a fragment is sent the FCN is decreased by one and the bitmap is set locally.
 The SEND STATE is left always for the WAIT BITMAP STATE, in the following two cases:

 * The FCN reaches value 0 and there are more fragments to be sent.
-In that case, an all-0 fragmet is sent and the timer is set.
+In that case, an all-0 fragment is sent and the timer is set.
 The sender will wait for the ACK sent by the receiver.

 * The last fragment is sent.
-In that case an all-1 fragment with the MIC is sent and the sender will wait for the bitmap acknowledged by the receiver.
+In that case, an all-1 fragment with the MIC is sent and the sender will wait for the bitmap acknowledged by the receiver.
 The sender sets a timer to wait for the ACK.

 During the transition between the SEND state of the current window and the WAIT BITMAP, the sender starts listening to the radio and starts a timer.
 This timer is dimensioned based on the receive window available for the LPWAN technology in use.

-In ACK Always, if the timer expire, an empty All-0 (or All-1 if the last fragment has been sent) fragment is sent to ask the receiver to resens its Bitmap.
+In ACK Always, if the timer expires, an empty All-0 (or All-1 if the last fragment has been sent) fragment is sent to ask the receiver to resend its Bitmap.
 The window number is not changed.

 When the sender receives an ACK, it checks the window value.
 Acks carrying an unexpected W bit are discarded.